 Mr. Walker is very active in the business community and the State Bar of Georgia.
 He has served on the State Bar Board of Governors since 1995 and is a former President of the Younger Lawyers Division.
 He is a member of the Georgia Chamber of Commerce Board of Directors serving as the Chair of the Georgia Chamber's Law and Judiciary Committee and is on the Executive Committee and Board of Directors of the Metro Atlanta Chamber of Commerce.
 Mr. Walker also served on the State of Georgia Judicial Nominating Commission which interviewed candidates and provided a “short list” to the Governor for judicial appointments.
-Among other recognitions, Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation and Technology Law in 2021 and the eight years immediately preceding.
+Among other recognitions, Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation and Technology Law in 2022 and the nine years immediately preceding.
 He was also named a 2017 "Atlanta Lawyer of the Year" in the area of Technology Law by The Best Lawyers in America®.
-Mr. Walker was named a Georgia "Super Lawyer" in 2020 and the five years immediately preceding for Civil Litigation Defense by Super Lawyers magazine.
+Mr. Walker was named a Georgia "Super Lawyer" in 2021 and the six years immediately preceding for Civil Litigation Defense by Super Lawyers magazine.
 He is listed in the 2022 edition of Chambers USA: America's Leading Lawyers for Business as a "Preeminent Practitioner" in the area of General Commercial Litigation.
 In 2020, 2021 and 2022, Mr. Walker was selected by Atlanta Magazine as a member of its “Atlanta 500”, a prestigious list of Atlanta’s 500 most powerful leaders.
 He is AV® rated by Martindale-Hubbell.*

 Served as lead trial counsel in multimillion dollar healthcare dispute, involving breach of contract, fraud and tortious interference.
 Case settled on successful basis after first week of jury trial.